 Clean it Up When You See It

-Probably the most salient advice is to keep on top of your car's washing.
-If you notice any sort of an issue, it's better to take care of it right away as opposed to letting it harden on your vehicle.
+Probably the most salient advice for big messes is to keep on top of your car’s washing.
+If you notice any sort of an issue, it’s better to take care of it right away as opposed to letting it harden on your vehicle.
 Additionally, an ounce of prevention is worth a pound of cure, so regularly washing your car should become part of your weekly routine.
 With a little bit of maintenance, you may find that major clean-up jobs can be avoided.

 The best way to tackle spot cleans between regular car washings is to obtain a microfiber towel, some mild car wash, and water.
 With all of this in hand, you can simply go after problem spots as soon as you notice them.
 Again, the longer you wait, the more elbow grease it requires to remove in the long run.